ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 - deadlock and data races,
 - parallel computation.

-Before you start, you need to know how to write basic Go programs.If you are already familiar with a language such as C/C++, Java, or Python,[A Tour of Go](http://tour.golang.org/) will give you allthe background you need.You may also want to take a look at either[Go for C++ programmers](http://code.google.com/p/go-wiki/wiki/GoForCPPProgrammers) or[Go for Java programmers](http://www.nada.kth.se/%7Esnilsson/go_for_java_programmers/).
+Before you start, you need to know how to write basic Go programs.If you are already familiar with a language such as C/C++, Java, or Python,[A Tour of Go](http://tour.golang.org/) will give you all the background you need.You may also want to take a look at either [Go for C++ programmers](http://code.google.com/p/go-wiki/wiki/GoForCPPProgrammers) or [Go for Java programmers](http://www.nada.kth.se/%7Esnilsson/go_for_java_programmers/).

 ## 1. Threads of execution

 Go permits starting a new thread of execution,a [goroutine](http://golang.org/ref/spec#Go_statements),using the `go` statement.It runs a function in a different, newly created, goroutine.All goroutines in a single program share the same address space.

-Goroutines are lightweight,costing little more than the allocation of stack space.The stacks start small and grow by allocating and freeingheap storage as required.Internally goroutines are multiplexed onto multiple operating system threads.If one goroutine blocks an OS thread, for example waiting for input,other goroutines in this thread will migrate so that they maycontinue running.You do not have to worry about these details.
+Goroutines are lightweight,costing little more than the allocation of stack space.The stacks start small and grow by allocating and freeing heap storage as required.
+Internally goroutines are multiplexed onto multiple operating system threads.If one goroutine blocks an OS thread, for example waiting for input,other goroutines in this thread will migrate so that they may continue running.You do not have to worry about these details.

-The following program will print `"Hello from main goroutine"`.It *might* print `"Hello from another goroutine"`,depending on which of the two goroutines finish first.
+The following program will print `"Hello from main goroutine"`.
+It *might* print `"Hello from another goroutine"`, depending on which of the two goroutines finish first.

 ```
 func main() {